Issue for seniors can come suddenly, without warning

 Care of elderly is very likely something you may be very involved with at some point, as I am now — for your family, or even friends.
 You may care for your spouse.
 Or if you are a baby boomer like me, an elderly parent, or perhaps a sibling as you age.
 Quality caregiving, as you may know, is one of the major elderly issues.

 If you haven’t thought caregiving through ahead of time, you may become overwhelmed.
 Our family thought we had pretty much thought it all through.
 But unforeseen things do come up.
 (Like Dad actually moving in with me, at age 94).
-But you will find that there are many options available, whether it be home health care or a long term care community.
+But you will find that there are many options available, whether it be the fundamentals of caregiving for home health care, or a long term care community.

 But first, you need to get prepared for what may be ahead.
 There are many different factors and scenarios, of course, but here we’ll provide a few guidelines to consider.
 And many of them from very personal experience.

 Care of Elderly Information

 Caregiving reaches into many areas, including memory loss, so the best plan should be efficient and detailed.
 Thank heavens I’m a detail nut, so planning this through came more easily to me than it might to some.
 Although sometimes the need for elderly assistance comes on gradually, it can also be quite sudden, leaving everyone in somewhat of a tailspin.

 Dad, for instance, lost a great deal of his eyesight almost over night.
 His macular degeneration suddenly caused a lot of bleeding in his eye.
 And he was alone down in Arizona.
 Suddenly he could not read the labels on food packaging or figure out what was in the grocery store, much less get to it.
 We had to rush to his aid and move him back here with family.